 Health and Safety

-Comprehensive health protocols have been put in place including mandated social-distancing measures.
-Face coverings, which will be provided to everyone on campus, are required in studios, classrooms and public spaces.
-Screening, testing and disinfecting protocols have been established and a new respiratory clinic—a care center dedicated to evaluating people who may have COVID-19—will reside in Thompson House.
+The respiratory clinic—a care center dedicated to evaluating people who may have COVID-19—will continue to reside in Thompson House.
 If a student does contract COVID-19 or comes in contact with someone who has the virus, we have extensive contact tracing, isolation and quarantine processes in place.

 Students who test positive for COVID-19, but do not need to be admitted to the hospital for treatment, are required to isolate and receive care from Student Health Services.
 Employees who test positive for COVID-19, but do not need to be admitted to the hospital for treatment, receive care through their primary care physician and are required to isolate at home and contact their primary health care provider.
 Learn more.

 While we hope that the measures outlined will mitigate any widespread outbreak of COVID-19, we are prepared for various scenarios in which an outbreak might occur and have planned how we should respond, including circumstances that might warrant closing the campus.
 Learn more.

 All community members have received training in public health guidance, and have agreed to be part of a “social compact” that upholds that guidance in the interest of community safety and well-being.
 Both the Student Code of Conduct and RISD employee policies outline expectations for compliance.
 Those who deliberately violate policies face disciplinary action.